USEPA/BMDS/docs/source/installation.md

 (activate-venv)=
 ### Activating an environment

 After creating an environment, you'll need to activate the environment.
-Activating the environment means that instead of looking at the global python and anything that may be installed, your look at the contents within the environment.
+Activating the environment means that instead of looking at the global python environment, you look at the contents within the environment.

 ::::{tab-set}